radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/self-managed/api-calls-oauth-token.md

 By default, the assumed role is "technicaladmin".
 You can modify the roles if needed by updating the value of the `assumeRoles` field.

-Once the values of your helm updated update the deployment of the application using `helm upgrad --install ...`.
+Once the values of your helm updated update the deployment of the application using `helm upgrade --install ...`.
+Refer to the [updating a deployment section](./index/#updating-a-deployment) to learn more.

 ### Keycloak client secret